klotzambein/LedTable/README.md

 ## Research
 * Price:
     * Leds needed: 1024 -> aka 4x 60 * 5 Ledstrips each 15€ = 60 (probably less)
-    * arduino: already obtained
+    * teensy lc: 11€
     * opaque material: 50€ (should be reducable witwith glas and paper)
     * building material: 20€
     * Interface: 20€
     * Total: 50-150€
 * Library: FastLed
-    * should be able to drive 1024 leds at 30hz
+    * should be able to drive 1024 leds at 30hz (on teensy)
 * Features:
     * Animations
     * Text